London Associated Electricity Undertakings Limited

 London Associated Electricity Undertakings Limited was an electricity supply company that operated in central and west London from 1935 to 1948.
 It was founded to acquire, combine and coordinate the electricity distribution interests of six west London electricity companies.

 History

 The London Power Company was established in 1925 by ten London electricity undertakings to centralise the generation of electricity at Battersea Power Station.
 The constituent companies continued as electricity distribution and sales undertakings.

-In 1934 six electricity supply companies in west and central London wished to bring together in one organisation the distribution resources of their constituent companies.
+In 1934, six electricity supply companies in west and central London wished to bring the distribution resources of their constituent companies together into one organisation.
 This was to standardise and improve the effectiveness and efficiency of electricity supplies in a single organisation.
 The six constituent companies were the: